Imagine…. in Gilmanton, New Hampshire…..

 Fortune smiled on the Market when we relocated to the beautiful, newly renovated South Barn at 741 Province Rd., Gilmanton.
 What could be better than a farm market in a gorgeous red barn on a farm?

-We have had a successful beginning, but we have much further to go, and bigger plans
+Our first five years have flown by, and successfully, but we have much further to go, and bigger plans

 We need your help to accomplish all of this.
 Here’s how: